zilishen/documentation/content/nms/adm/about/rbac-overview.md

 #### Sales-App Role

-This role has access to the environment example-env and the gateway that serves as the ingress point for traffic to `www.example.com`.
+The Sales-App role has access to the environment example-env and the gateway that serves as the ingress point for traffic to `www.example.com`.
 Additionally, this role has full access rights to the Sales app and any referenced component, for example, /sales.
 Additionally, this role has access to any traffic metrics for these specific objects.
 This role should not have access to any other app or components or their data.

 {{<bootstrap-table "table table-striped table-bordered">}}